Liverpool John Moores University is delivering an ambitious masterplan to transform our estate and facilities.

 We are running a series of “greening-up” projects across the university and we invite students and staff to get involved.

 City Campus pilot project

-We are creating a number of raised beds and micro allotments in our City Campus where students and staff can grow plants to encourage collaborative working and boost our wellbeing.
+We have created a number of raised beds and micro allotments in our City Campus where students and staff can grow plants to encourage collaborative working and boost our wellbeing.

 Those people who took part in the pilot project at Byrom Street received a free seed pack to get things started.

 If you would like to find out how you can participate, please email firstname.lastname@example.org.

 We also want our communities to benefit from our estates developments and from having LJMU as a neighbour, whether that be through accessing new public spaces or taking part in specific community projects.

 For instance, LJMU is supporting the Bronte Project, close to our Mount Pleasant Campus and the new Copperas Hill development.